Last Updated on June 24, 2023 by Rebecca Lake

-Separating your food needs and wants is so important when you’re buying groceries on a budget.
+Separating food needs and wants is so important when you’re buying groceries on a budget.
 If buying cheap groceries is a priority, then it’s important to make every penny count.

 6. Always shop with a list

 Having a list for grocery shopping (and sticking to it) is one of the easiest ways to buy groceries on a budget.
 When you have a list to follow, there’s no room for impulse purchases or spending extra money on non-essential.

 7. Avoid grocery shopping when you’re hungry

-So the next time you’re about to head out to the grocery store, grab a snack first.
+The next time you’re about to head out to the grocery store, grab a snack first.
 Or plan your shopping trips for times after you’ve had a meal so you’re less tempted to grab extras that aren’t on your grocery list.

 For example, you can visit each store’s website to check their online flyer.
 Or you can scan the flyers that come with your newspaper.

-I use the Instacart app to check grocery prices.
-When I log into the app I can compare prices at all the stores in my area that use Instacart.
+You can also use the Instacart app to check grocery prices.
+When you log into the app, you can compare prices at different stores in your area for each item on your shopping list.

-This is way easier than clipping paper coupons each week.
-And some grocery store loyalty programs (like Kroger and Lowe’s Foods) also let you use your loyalty card to save money on gas, too.
+As an added plus, some grocery store loyalty programs (like Kroger and Lowe’s Foods) also let you use your loyalty card to save money on gas.

 The secret is knowing the cheapest foods to buy and when to buy them.